Unsupervised Multimodal Clustering for Semantics Discovery in Multimodal Utterances: Conclusions

 \section{Conclusions}

 This paper introduces the multimodal semantics discovery task and proposes a novel unsupervised multimodal clustering (UMC) method to address this critical challenge.
-UMC effectively utilizes non-verbal modalities for intent discovery by constructing positive multimodal data augmentations.
-Besides, it proposes a novel high-quality sample selection mechanism and dual learning strategies for representation learning.
+UMC effectively utilizes non-verbal modalities for semantics discovery by constructing positive multimodal data augmentations.
+Besides, it proposes a novel high-quality sample selection mechanism and a two-step representation learning strategy.

 We conduct extensive experiments on both multimodal intent and dialogue act benchmark datasets.
-UMC achieves remarkable improvements of 2-6\% in standard clustering metrics compared to state-of-the-art clustering algorithms.
+UMC achieves remarkable improvements of 2-8\% in standard clustering metrics compared to state-of-the-art clustering algorithms.
 Further analyses demonstrate the effectiveness of each component and the robustness of the learned representations conducive to clustering.
 We believe this work makes significant progress in this area and provide a solid foundation for related research.